khaledlarbi/starter-academic/content/lectures/index.md

 ## Lecture about EDA (French)

 Here you would find a lecture about exploratory data analysis.
 After some reminders about simple exploratory data analysis, I introduced PCA, CA and MCA.
-You would also find tutorials and pratical classes (I will add the answers latter)
+You would also find tutorials and pratical classes (I will add the answers latter).

+{{% staticref "files/Cours_ADD_Polytech_Lille.pdf" "newtab" %}}Lecture{{% /staticref %}}